uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   - registry.suse.com
   - Uyuni/SUSE Manager with Content Lifecycle Management filters

-  NOTE: `skuba-update` will not update the Management Node - this upgrade must be initiated by SUSE Manager, if the Management Node is not the SUSE Manager node itself.
+  NOTE: `skuba-update` will not update the Management Node - this upgrade must be initiated by SUSE Manager if the Management Node is not the SUSE Manager node itself.

   #### Bootstrapping control plane and worker nodes